w3c/wai-tutorials/source/images/informative.html.erb.md

 ## Images used to supplement other information
 {:.ex}

 The following image shows a dog wearing a bell.
 It supplements the adjacent text that explains the purpose of this bell.
-A short text alternative is sufficient to describe the information that is displayed visually but is not explained in the text; in this case the text alternative is “Dog with a bell attached to its collar.”.
+A short text alternative is sufficient to describe the information that is displayed visually but is not explained in the text; in this case, the text alternative is “Dog with a bell attached to its collar.”.

 {::nomarkdown}
 <%= sample_start %>